Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density in the space of continuous functions

+In 1885, Karl Weierstrass proved that algebraic polynomials are dense in the space of continuous functions on closed intervals.
+In 1937, Marshall Stone generalized this to higher dimensions.

-Let $C([a,b])$ denote the space of real-valued continuous functions on the closed interval $[a,b]$ on the real line, where $a < b < \infty$.
-Note that here we have $X = [a,b] \subset {\mathbb R}$.
-The Weierstrass approximation theorem states that the set of real-valued algebraic polynomials on $[a,b]$ is dense in $C([a,b])$ with respect to the supremum norm.
+Let $C([a,b])$ denote the space of real-valued continuous functions on the closed interval $[a,b]$.
+The Weierstrass approximation theorem states that the set of real-valued algebraic polynomials on $[a,b]$ is dense in $C([a,b])$ with respect to the supremum norm, i.e. in the topology of uniform convergence on compact sets.
 That is, given any function $f \in C([a,b])$, there exists a sequence of algebraic polynomials $\{ p_m \}_{m=1}^{\infty}$ such that $p_m \rightarrow f$ uniformly.
 We say that $f \in C([a,b])$ can be uniformly approximated as accurately as desired by an algebraic polynomial.
 The precise statement of the theorem follows.

-{\bf Weierstrass Theorem.} Given a function $f \in C[a,b]$ and an arbitrary $\varepsilon >0$, there exists an algebraic polynomial $p$ such that $| f(x) - p(x) | < \varepsilon$ for all $x \in [a,b]$, or equivalently $|| f - p ||_{\infty} < \varepsilon$.
+{\bf Weierstrass Theorem.} Given a function $f \in C([a,b])$ and an arbitrary $\varepsilon >0$, there exists an algebraic polynomial $p$ such that $| f(x) - p(x) | < \varepsilon$ for all $x \in [a,b]$, or equivalently $|| f - p ||_{\infty} < \varepsilon$.

-{\bf Proof.} A constructive proof of the Weierstrass theorem can be given using Bernstein polynomials; see the next two sub-sections.